lammps/lammps/doc/src/dump_modify.rst

 current coordinate.
 Note that for dump style *custom* these various values can be printed in the dump file by using the appropriate atom attributes in the dump command itself.
+Using this keyword will reset all custom header names set with *dump_modify colname*.

 ----------